Tractables/ProbabilisticCircuits.jl/docs/src/index.md

-# Juice.jl Documentation
+# ProbabilisticCircuits.jl Documentation

-Documentation for Juice.jl
+Documentation for ProbabilisticCircuits.jl

 See the individual modules' API overviews below.